wataash/peco/README.md

 ### Building peco yourself

+Install [glide](https://glide.sh/) first.
 From the root of your cloned peco repository, run:

 ```
 glide install